oroinc/documentation/book/data_api.rst

 This request does the following:

-- changes the account name to "Cloth World Market"
+- Changes the account name to 'Cloth World Market.'

-- sets the primary email for a contact with identifier "79"
+- Sets the primary email for the contact with identifier '79.'

 Data API Client Requirements